getqujing/interview/README.md

 * Use any programming language of your choice.
 * Please commit your code to Github, and send the repository URL back.
 * For every question you complete, unit test(s) is REQUIRED.
 * You only have one hour!
-Don't worry, most well-trained developer could do this.
+Don't worry, most well-trained developers could do this.

 ### Our Expectations